-The demand for electronic devices has grown exponentially in recent years.
-This demand is fueled by new technologies and our dependence on connectivity in our personal and professional lives.
-Constantly replacing old electronics with the latest technologies create a new problem: an increase in e-waste.
-E-waste is a global challenge and requires a multitude of creative solutions.
+The demand for electronic devices has been growing exponentially in recent years.
+Constantly replacing old electronics with the latest technologies is creating a new problem and that problem is an increase in e-waste.
+E-waste is a global challenge and it requires a multitude of creative solutions.
 We must try to find how to recycle old electronics responsibly.
 This means proper disposal and diverting e-waste from landfills.
 This article will answer the following question: “what should you do with your old electronics?”

 What is E-Waste?

 According to the 2020 UN Global E-waste Monitor, e-waste is the world’s largest waste stream globally.
 E-waste often contains materials that are toxic to human health and the environment, and very little is recycled.
 E-waste contains valuable materials, such as cobalt, lithium, palladium, copper, and gold.
 However, the value of these materials is lost when it is not recovered through proper recycling channels.

 Recycling is important to avoid raw materials and use existing resources.
 As the amount of waste produced worldwide continues to grow, recycling is becoming an important way to reduce the strain on the environment.
 Despite this, electronic recycling is still not practiced enough.
 It’s important to recycle old electronics for many reasons, including:

 - Source of raw materials: Electronics contain precious metals.
 Unfortunately, only about 15% of these precious metals, like gold, are recovered from e-waste.
 Recycling can allow for more of these resources to be recovered and reduce dependence on mining.

 - Solid waste management: The short life cycle of electronics results in a big landfill problem.
 Through recycling, solid waste can be managed better by ensuring all recyclable parts are indeed recycled.